elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-origins-in-hallstatt-contribute-to-the-celtic-migration-and-influence-in-europe.md

 url: /learn/history-of-the-world/questions/how-did-the-origins-in-hallstatt-contribute-to-the-celtic-migration-and-influence-in-europe
 score: 9.0
 related_article1:
-    id: 159692
+    id: 159693
-    title: What was the social structure of Celtic tribes and how did it reflect their militaristic and stratified society?
+    title: >-
+        How did trade with Mediterranean civilizations impact the Celtic economy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-social-structure-of-celtic-tribes-and-how-did-it-reflect-their-militaristic-and-stratified-society
+    url: /learn/history-of-the-world/questions/how-did-trade-with-mediterranean-civilizations-impact-the-celtic-economy
 related_article2:
-    id: 159684
+    id: 159736
-    title: What are some common misconceptions about ancient Celts?
+    title: >-
+        What are the defining features of La Tène art and how did it influence Celtic art?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-some-common-misconceptions-about-ancient-celts
+    url: /learn/history-of-the-world/questions/what-are-the-defining-features-of-la-tne-art-and-how-did-it-influence-celtic-art
 related_article3:
-    id: 159693
+    id: 159688
-    title: How did trade with Mediterranean civilizations impact the Celtic economy?
+    title: >-
+        What are the key characteristics of the Hallstatt culture in Celtic material culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-trade-with-mediterranean-civilizations-impact-the-celtic-economy
+    url: /learn/history-of-the-world/questions/what-are-the-key-characteristics-of-the-hallstatt-culture-in-celtic-material-culture
 related_article4:
-    id: 159693
+    id: 159731
-    title: How did trade with Mediterranean civilizations impact the Celtic economy?
+    title: >-
+        How do documentary and historical sources contribute to our understanding of Celtic archaeological evidence?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-trade-with-mediterranean-civilizations-impact-the-celtic-economy
+    url: /learn/history-of-the-world/questions/how-do-documentary-and-historical-sources-contribute-to-our-understanding-of-celtic-archaeological-evidence
 related_article5:
-    id: 159736
+    id: 159692
+    title: >-
-    title: What are the defining features of La Tène art and how did it influence Celtic art?
+        What was the social structure of Celtic tribes and how did it reflect their militaristic and stratified society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-defining-features-of-la-tne-art-and-how-did-it-influence-celtic-art
+    url: /learn/history-of-the-world/questions/what-was-the-social-structure-of-celtic-tribes-and-how-did-it-reflect-their-militaristic-and-stratified-society
 ---

 &nbsp;